 A “critical lift” is defined as any non-routine crane lift requiring detailed planning and additional or unusual safety precautions.

-Critical lifts include: lifts made where the load weight is greater than 75% of the rated capacity of the crane; lifts which require load to be lifted, swung or placed out of the operator’s view ; lifts made with more than one crane; lifts involving non-routine/technically difficult rigging arrangement; hoisting personnel with a crane or derrick; or any lift which the crane operator believes should be critical.
+Critical lifts include lifts made where the load weight is greater than 75% of the rated capacity of the crane; lifts which require the load to be lifted, swung or placed out of the operator’s view; lifts made with more than one crane; lifts involving non-routine/technically difficult rigging arrangement; hoisting personnel with a crane or derrick; or any lift which the crane operator believes should be critical.

 Well before a building or any structure is erected, excavating contractor is hard at work.
 But what is the role of an excavating contractor, exactly?
 Well, they perform a variety of tasks aimed at readying the ground before construction begins.

 Backhoe is a type of excavating equipment, or digger, consisting of a digging bucket on the end of a two-part articulated arm.
 It is typically mounted on the back of a tractor or front loader, the latter forming a ‘backhoe loader’.